 We initiated a Phase 2 clinical trial with BHV-7000 for the treatment of MDD in the second quarter of 2024.
-We anticipate the study will be a 6 week, randomized, double-blind, placebo-controlled trial in approximately 300 subjects, with a primary endpoint of measurement on the Montgomery-Asberg Depression Rating Scale ("MADRS").
+The study is a 6 week, randomized, double-blind, placebo-controlled trial in approximately 300 subjects, with a primary endpoint of measurement on the Montgomery-Asberg Depression Rating Scale ("MADRS").
+See figure below for trial design.